Blog /

 4. Facilitate regular and meaningful daily stand-ups

 The daily scrum (stand-up) meetings are an essential part of keeping the team aligned and identifying any blockers.
 Best practices for stand-ups include keeping them short (around 15 minutes) and focused on three key questions: What was accomplished yesterday?
 What will be done today?
 Are there any impediments?
-The scrum master should ensure that stand-ups are productive and that any issues are addressed quickly outside the meeting to avoid derailing the discussion.
+The Scrum master should ensure that stand-ups are productive and that any issues are addressed quickly outside the meeting to avoid derailing the discussion.
 This keeps the team synchronized and helps maintain steady progress.

 5. Limit work in progress (WIP)